Effects of resolution and local stability on galactic disks: Halo resolution and softening on bar formation: Introduction

 In this paper, we investigate the effects of resolution and gravitational softening length in the DM halo on bar formation and evolution in idealized disk-halo models.
-All models employ identical stellar disk parameters, allowing us to isolate their numerical influences.
-By varying the DM concentration, we compare the relative impacts of different disk stabilities on bar formation and long-term growth.
-Furthermore, by examining numerical effects on vertical heating, we assess how buckling instability strength varies with resolution and softening.
-In Section 2, we list our numerical setup, including the disk-halo models, halo structure, and $N$-body code.
-Section 3 presents an overview of bar evolution as diverged by resolution and softening—both in combination and separately—and visualizes the occurrence of buckling instability under different softening lengths.
-In Section 4, we discuss the underlying physical mechanisms, linking our findings to similar studies and cosmological simulations.
-We conclude Section 4 with recommendations on appropriate choices for resolution and softening.
+All models employed identical stellar disk parameters, allowing us to isolate their numerical influences.
+By varying the DM concentration, we compared the relative impacts of different disk stabilities on bar formation and long-term growth.
+Furthermore, by examining numerical effects on vertical heating, we assessed how buckling instability strength varies with resolution and softening.
+In Sect.
+2, we list our numerical setup, including the disk-halo models, halo structure, and $N$-body code.
+Section 3 presents an overview of bar evolution through resolution and softening—both in combination and separately—and visualizes the occurrence of buckling instability under different softening lengths.
+In Sect.
+4, we discuss the underlying physical mechanisms, linking our findings to similar studies and cosmological simulations.
+We conclude Sect.
+4 with recommendations on appropriate options for resolution and softening.

-\section{Numerical Setup}
+\section{Numerical setup}

-\subsection{Initial Conditions}
+\subsection{Initial conditions}

-We construct the initial conditions in the same manner as in Paper I using the \textsc{GALIC} code \citep{yurin14}.
+We constructed the initial conditions in the same manner as in Paper I using the \textsc{GALIC} code \citep{yurin14}.
 Our galaxy models consist of a disk-halo system in isolation.
 The stellar disk follows the distribution